Looking for a balance transfer card? Take a look at the top balance transfer cards on the market and pick the one that’s best for you.

 - Driver’s license and Social Security number.

 - Personal details.
-Have personal details ready (your residential address, phone number, email address, etc.) for your application.
+Have personal details ready like your residential address, phone number and email address.

 - Financial details.
 You will also need to provide details like employment information and total annual income.

 What credit score do I need?Usually, credit card providers only want to take on your debt via balance transfers if they’re reasonably certain you’ll pay off that debt.
 That said, they’ll typically require strong credit for balance transfer cards.
 Consider applying for a balance transfer card only with a credit score that’s good or better (700+).